BOYKEFENG/Pittsburgh_Street_Map/README.md

    Download and process street networks from OpenStreetMap.

 2. **Elevation Analysis**:
-   Retrieve elevation data for street start and end points from third-party resource.
+   Retrieve elevation data for street start and end points.

 3. **Slope Calculation**:
    Calculate slope percentages for each street segment.